bhoomi2807/NCSU_CSC-510_SE_HW2_GROUP-4/RESULTS.md

 - From the data we observe that most of the participants were hardly familiar with any of the programming languages.
 - They found the quality of code really good and easy to follow through.
--
+- The languages were easy to understand for a majority of the participants.
+- Out of the 3 languages used for writing the Game of Life, the participants preferred Scala the most, followed by Ruby.

 ## Conclusion

 ## Threats to Validity
-1) Some of the bugs required a deeper understanding of the algorithm and non-trivial inputs.
+- Some of the bugs required a deeper understanding of the algorithm and non-trivial inputs.
 This confused some of the participants.
-2) Julia was relatively new to most of our testers, which made them a little skeptical about using this language in the future.
+- Julia was relatively new to most of our testers, which made them a little skeptical about using this language in the future.
+- It was an added advantage that the participants knew the problem statement beforehand.
+They could figure out the expected output from the given input easily.
+This may not be as easy for previously unseen problem statements along with completely new programming languages.
+- After conducting this experiment, we realized that a few other parameters contributing to testers' skills such as previous coding experience, or problem abilities could have been measured as well.
+- Although we thought that the 3 languages had different bugs, of the same difficulty level, the participants often thought they were too tough in Julia, which contributed to increased time to find and debug the code.